-Moisture desorption isotherms (EMC/ERH) of canola cultivar of 'Option 500' determined at 30, 40, 50 and 60 °C using the standard gravimetric static method over a range of relative humidity from 11% to 81%.
+Abstract: Moisture desorption isotherms (EMC/ERH) of canola cultivar of option 500 determined at 30, 40, 50 and 60°C using the standard gravimetric static method over a range of relative humidity from 11% to 81%.
 The experimental desorption curves were fitted by four equations: modified Henderson, modified Chung-Pfost, modified Halsey and modified Oswin.
-The modified Oswin model was found as best model to describe desorption isotherms of canola.
-The net isosteric heat of desorption of canola was determined from the equilibrium data at different temperatures.
-It was observed to vary between 1.58 - 10.41 kJ/mol at moisture varying between 1.0 - 12.5 % d.b.
+The modified Oswin model was found to be a better model to describe the desorption isotherms of canola.
+The net isosteric heats of desorption of canola were determined from the equilibrium data at different temperatures.
+The net isosteric heat of desorption of canola varied between 1.58-10.41 kJ/mol at moisture varying between 1.0%-12.5% d.b.

-Keywords: Canola, desorption isotherms, isosteric heat
+Keywords: canola, desorption isotherms, isosteric heat of desorption